+Formula 1 (or just F1) is the highest and most prestigious class of one seat car racing.
 Formula 1 racing features high-tech race cars that are built to meet a number of requirements.
 Each car is designed to reach approximately 600 horsepower, making a Formula 1 car dramatically faster than a conventional race car.
 Moreover, F1 cars are extremely aerodynamic, containing turbocharged engines and internal systems that gather heat energy throughout the race and allow for short bursts of extreme speed.

 Teams spend a lot of money in developing their cars, which gives an advantage to richer and bigger teams.
 While big teams such as Mercedes and Ferrari might spend up to $400 million, smaller teams spend around $150 million.
 In future years there are plans to implement a spending cap in F1.

 The amount of HorsePower (HP) in a car varies depending on which engine the car uses.
 Different manufacturers provide different engines to teams, and some develop their own.
 A formula 1 car has around 900 HP.

 Formula refers to the set of rules and regulations that govern this category of car racing.
 1 comes because it is the highest class, the one where all drivers want to get.
 Other Formula series like F2 and F3 have similar rules and car formats, although it is far from being the same as F1.